Atlanta Marriott Marquis

 The Atlanta Marriott Marquis is a 47-story, 168.86 m Marriott hotel in Atlanta, Georgia, United States.
 It is the 15th tallest skyscraper in the city.
-The building was designed by Atlanta architect John C. Portman Jr. with construction completed in 1985, and because of its bulging base, it is often referred to as the "Pregnant Building" or the "Coca Cola" building as it looks like a bottle of Coke from the side elevation.
+The building was designed by Atlanta architect John C. Portman Jr. and supported by local engineer Blake Van Leer with construction completed in 1985.
+Because of its bulging base, it is often referred to as the "Pregnant Building" or the "Coca Cola" building as it resembles a bottle of Coke from the side elevation.